-6. It is mandatory to participate in the racebriefing and "Meet and Greet" dinner at Danhostel Helsingør (see Athletes Guide for address) - which is situated at the waterfront just 1,7 km from racestart.
-So make sure you are in Helsingør, at the latest around noon on the 20th. of July, 2019.
+6. It is mandatory to participate in the racebriefing (see Athletes Guide for address) - which is situated just opporsite racestart.
+So make sure you are in Helsingør, at the latest around noon on the 11th. of July, 2020.
 Racebriefing starts at 14:00 o'clock.
 If you do not want to participate in this event, do not register for the race.
 You will not get permission to start without your participation in the event.

 Have you done the above?
 If not, go ahead and do it.
 If it has not discouraged you, and you still think "This is just the right challenge for me" and you would like an experience of a lifetime, by all means go ahead and register.
 We look forward to seeing you here in Denmark.

 Race has been postponed due to the Covid-19 pandemic.
 We hope to run the race in 2021.